Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon.md

 To begin a session, you need to create a session and connect your device.

-### 1.Create a session
+### 1. Create a session

-1. Log in to Project Griffon.
+a.
+Log in to Project Griffon.

-2. Click **Create Session** in the top right.
+b.
+Click **Create Session** in the top right.

-3. Click **Start**.
+c.
+Click **Start**.

-4. In **Session Name**, enter a name to identify the session.
+d.
+In **Session Name**, enter a name to identify the session.
     This definition is used to launch your app from a URL and initiate the Project Griffon session.
 An example value might look like: `grifflab://default`.
-5. In the **Base URL** field, type your app's base deep link definition.
+e.
+In the **Base URL** field, type your app's base deep link definition.
-6. Click **Next**.
+f.
+Click **Next**.

-### 2.Connect your device
+### 2. Connect your device

-1. Ensure that you see a screen that shows you a link, a QR code, and a PIN.
+a.
+Ensure that you see a screen that shows you a link, a QR code, and a PIN.
-2. Complete one of the following tasks:
+b.
+Complete one of the following tasks:
    * Use your iOS Camera app to scan the QR code and to open your app.
    * Copy the link and open in your app or the Xcode simulator.

    ![](../../.gitbook/assets/image-3.png)

-3. When your app launches, you should see the Project Griffon PIN entry screen overlaid.
+c.
+When your app launches, you should see the Project Griffon PIN entry screen overlaid.
-4. Type in the PIN from the previous step and press **Connect**.
+d.
+Type in the PIN from the previous step and press **Connect**.

    ![](../../.gitbook/assets/image-6.png)

-5. Verify that your app is connected to Project Griffon when the red Experience Cloud icon is displayed on your app.
+e.
+Verify that your app is connected to Project Griffon when the red Experience Cloud icon is displayed on your app.

    ![](../../.gitbook/assets/image-8.png)